Science (SCI)

 SCI 610 Science Concepts: Principles of Human Physiology (Unit: 1)

-Prerequisites: BIOL 328; CHEM 101; concurrent enrollment in BIOL 212; or consent of the instructor.
+Prerequisites: BIOL 328; CHEM 101; concurrent enrollment in BIOL 212; or permission of the instructor.

 Student-centered discussion and problem-solving section.
 Designed to promote understanding of key concepts and enhance student success in BIOL 212.
 SCI 235, Science Concepts, and Mathematics Concepts courses may be repeated for a combined total of 4 units.
 (Plus-minus ABC/NC grading, CR/NC allowed)